Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 How impeachment is handled could be crucial in determining who Americans want to put in charge of Congress after 2020 as well.
 Democrats have just a 3-point advantage, 43-40%, on the question of which party's candidate people would vote for in their district if the elections were held today.

-That's half of what it was in November 2018 (50-44%), just Democrats took back the U.S. House by sweeping a net of 40 seats out of Republican hands in the midterms.
+That's half of what it was in November 2018 (50-44%), just as Democrats took back the U.S. House by sweeping a net of 40 seats out of Republican hands in the midterms.

 Methodology: The poll of 1,123 Americans was conducted with live telephone Oct.
 3 through Oct.
 8, 2019.
 The margin of error for the overall sample is 3.4 percentage points.
 Party affiliation results reflect the 926 respondents who identified as registered voters, and the margin of error is 3.8 percentage points.